TrueNASTrueNAS Nightly Development Documentation

 Storage Configuration

-Storage pool creation is part of the initial process of setting up storage for SCALE.
+Storage pool creation is part of the initial process of setting up storage.
 A TrueNAS dataset is a file system within a data storage pool.
 See Setting Up Storage to review storage pool creation and Adding and Managing Datasets for information on dataset configuration.

 Shares Configuration

-After creating the pool and datasets, set up shares to enable data access.
+After creating the pool and datasets, set up shares to enable data access and sharing.
 Different types of data sharing methods are discussed in Setting Up Data Sharing.
 You should investigate more specific coverage of each share based on your use case.

 See Adding NFS Shares for information on creating a basic NFS share.
 Adjust access permissions using the advanced options.